hirosh7/jenkins_sample/docs/markup_reference.rst

     * warning

 .. figure:: images/ballotBoxBot.jpg
-    :figclass: align-center
+   :align: center

    figure are like images but with a caption